AI for Hotels: A Guide to Artificial Intelligence for Hospitality Leaders

 Jacob Messina, SVP of Technology & Innovation at MCR Hotels

 Artificial Intelligence (AI) is everywhere right now.
-OpenAI is the hottest tech company in Silicon Valley.
-They just released GPT-4, which can “see” and “blows ChatGPT out of the water.”
+OpenAI is the hottest tech company in Silicon Valley, with Google, Amazon, Facebook and others making massive investments in the space.
 AI is even inspiring the return of “hacker houses” to my neighborhood in San Francisco.
 Susan Barry interviewed me as “her first AI guest” which I hope refers to our discussion and not the guest!

 AI for hotels episode on Top Floor podcast